djmattyg007/SnapProxy/README.md

-!!
-It was formerly used as proxy for HydraPlay.
+ :exclamation: :boom: It was formerly used as proxy for HydraPlay.
 Scince HydraPlay is compatible with websockify, this project is not maintained anymore.
-I will leave it here as code sample. !!
+I will leave it here as code sample.  :boom: :exclamation:

 # Snapcast Websocket and HTTP Proxy